Time-reversal symmetry breaking in a square lattice: The model and its eigensystem

 As a consequence, the system length depends on the number of states and the interaction constant.
 This conditioning certainty arises from the symmetry and seems to be related to the fact that Heisenberg's uncertainty principle establishes a phase space grating.
 Another result is that the system's eigenfunctions are periodic in the $p_y$-space with period $\lambda L$, as can be seen from (\ref{polloloco}) and (\ref{botella}).
 Besides, periodic boundary conditions on the $x$ axis $\psi(x+L,p_y)=\psi(x,p_y)$ determine as valid values of $k = \frac{2 \pi l}{L}$, for $l$ integer.
 The size of a unit cell in $k$-space is $\frac{2\pi}{a}$.
 The eigenvalue problem can be formulated in terms of the symmetry functions as

 wherein

 being $\mathscr{E}$ the system's energy.
 As the problem is separable with respect to spin, it is valid to set $\hat{\sigma}_z=1$ in order to focus on the spin-up case.
 Technically, the resulting expression breaks TR symmetry, but the operation is justified by the fact that quantum interference breaks such a symmetry through the same quantum interference effect that takes place in the boundary of a topological insulator, with the difference that in this case the role of the boundary is taken over by the periodic potential, which must in addition be sufficiently strong to induce trajectories surrounding potential peaks in the bulk, as sketched in figure \ref{f0917}.
+This mechanism must derive in an energy spectrum whose degeneracy comes in odd multiples of two, which is to be checked further ahead.
 Since $\hat{x}$ and $\hat{p}_y$ are to be used as a complete set of commuting observables, the following results must be considered, $p_x = -i \partial_x \text{, } y = i \partial_{p_y}$.
 Basis functions are taken as eigenfunctions of $\hat{p}_x$ and $\hat{y}$ normalized over the $x p_y$-cell

 Calculation of the matrix elements, $\langle j', q'| \hat{H}_k^{\uparrow} | j, q \rangle$, yields

 where

 and